And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 And I didn't join because I was coming from the ghetto and I wanted to get out.

-And I I really feel that if her son was here today, and I understand her grief.
+And I really feel that if her son was here today, and I understand her grief, I mean, I'm a father as well.

-at the same time, they're doing what they wanted to do.
+At the same time, they're doing what they wanted to do.

 They weren't.